 She says, “You know about being sick.”

 Your shoulders drop from your ears.
 Your eyes water.
 Your face opens, soft in a way you thought no longer possible, from a time before you knew anything like shame.
-You think of your mom.
-You think of yourself at age three.
+You think of your mom and yourself at age three.
 The word for this moment, you believe, is safety.

 All this time, you’d never considered sick.
 Only: these are things happening to my body.

 There is a you that still sits in the silence of that moment, chilled feet dangling from a johnny in front of a PA whose name you forgot before it even left her mouth.
 You’ll learn to climb back there, occupy the angle and awkwardness of your frigid elbows, and recall the mercy of the strange and disentangled.